CLIP's Visual Embedding Projector is a Few-shot Cornucopia

-CLIP adopts a transformer architecture~\citep{vaswani2017attention} for the text encoder, but the vision encoder may be either a ResNet~\citep{he2016deep} or a Vision Transformer (ViT)~\citep{dosovitskiy2021an}.
-We detail both architectures below and later elaborate on our unified method applicable to both architectures regardless of their intrinsic differences.

-\textbf{ResNet.} CLIP replaces the global average pooling layer in ResNet with an attention pooling layer.
-The output of the multi-head attention layer is then projected to the shared latent space using a linear layer.
-Thus, $\displaystyle f$ can be written as $\displaystyle f = f_2 \circ f_1$, where $\displaystyle f_1$ represents all the layers up to the attention pooling (included), and $\displaystyle f_2$ represents the linear projection head.
-Given an image $\displaystyle \tI$:
+CLIP's visual encoder outputs latent visual features, which are then linearly projected into the shared vision-text latent space by a learned linear layer, \ie, visual embedding projector.
+Thus, the vision encoder $\displaystyle f$ can be written as $\displaystyle f = f_2 \circ f_1$, where $\displaystyle f_2$ represents the linear projection head, and $\displaystyle f_1$ represents all the preceding layers.
+Given an image $\displaystyle \tI$, this writes: